nitinNayar/blogCrawler/README.md

 - Some websites use anti-scraping techniques that may prevent successful extraction
 - JavaScript-heavy sites might not render completely in headless mode

-## Extending the Tool

-You can extend this tool to add features like:

-- Custom content extractors for specific blog platforms
-- Metadata extraction (author, date, tags)
-- Image downloading
-- Conversion to different formats (PDF, HTML, etc.)
-- Integration with NLP libraries for content analysis

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.